YDaiRice/Classifing-load_status-with-K-nearest-Nearest-Neighbor-Desicion-Tree-SVM-and-Logistic-Regression/README.md

-# Classifing load_status with K-nearest Nearest Neighbor, Desicion Tree, SVM, and Logistic Regression
+# Classifing loan_status with K-nearest Nearest Neighbor, Desicion Tree, SVM, and Logistic Regression
 #### This is the [final project code in jupyter notebook](ML-CL8-Project.ipynb) for class Machine Learning by Python by IBM.
 Below are the summary.
 * Data Visulization and Preprocessing
 * Feature Selection and Data Engineering